ls2n-dev/g5k-training/2021-01-24/1-connecting_first_time.md

 ### Connecting to a Grid'5000 frontal access machine

 To enter the Grid'5000 network from Internet, one must use an access machine: `access.grid5000.fr` .
 For all connections, you must use the login that was provided to you when you created your Grid'5000 account.
+The frontend `access.grid5000.fr` is just a round robin alias to either `access-north` which is currently hosted in Lille, or `access-south` currently hosted in Sophia-Antipolis.

 ```bash
 outside% ssh <login>@access.grid5000.fr